mikeygough/my-ACS-2330-Responsive-Web-Design/class-6.md

 Multiple ways of access could include providing alternative text descriptions for images, videos or other visual content, so that users with visual impairments can understand what is being displayed.
 Another example could be offering keyboard shortcuts and alternative input methods, such as voice commands or touch gestures, to accommodate users with mobility impairments who may not be able to use a mouse or standard keyboard.

-Providing multiple ways of access is important because it ensures that all users can interact with a website, regardless of their abilities or technological limitations.
-This promotes inclusivity and reduces the risk of exclusion, which can occur when a website is designed with only one type of user in mind.
-By providing multiple ways of access, web developers can ensure that users with disabilities, as well as those who may have limited access to technology or slow internet connections, can still engage with a website and its content in a meaningful way.
+Providing multiple ways of access is important because it ensures that all users can interact with a website, regardless of their abilities or technological limitations. **This promotes inclusivity and reduces the risk of exclusion, which can occur when a website is designed with only one type of user in mind.** By providing multiple ways of access, web developers can ensure that users with disabilities, as well as those who may have limited access to technology or slow internet connections, can still engage with a website and its content in a meaningful way.
 This can lead to increased engagement and satisfaction for all users, regardless of their backgrounds and abilities.

+**Challenge:** Make a list of the things that limit a users ability to access your site?

 ### Techniques for accessible web development

 Consider your the SFPOPOS site and consider the list below.
 Find the elements on the list that exist and ask yourself if they are adequate.
 Indentify the things that are missing and consider how you can implement these.

-- **Semantic HTML** - You've used this before!
+- **Semantic HTML** (You've used this before!)
-- **Alt text for images** - You've also seen this!
+- **Alt text for images** (You've also seen this!)
 - **ARIA attributes**
 - **Proper use of color and contrast**
 - **Keyboard navigation**
-- **Captions and transcripts** for video and audio content
+- **Captions and transcripts** (for video and audio content)

 ### Tools for testing accessibility